Yandex Cloud

 --url 'https://mdb.api.cloud.yandex.net/managed-opensearch/v1/clusters/<cluster_ID>/dashboards/node_groups/<host_group_name>'

-You can get the cluster ID from the folder’s cluster list.
-You can request the name of the host group with cluster details.
+You can get the cluster ID with the list of clusters in the folder.
+You can get the name of the host group with cluster details.

 export IAM_TOKEN="<IAM_token>"